 2. Make them understand that their problems are their own

-Most importantly, make sure that the situation doesn’t begin to affect you and advise them to take steps to resolve it by their own means.
+Most importantly, make sure that the situation doesn’t start to affect you.
+Advise them to take steps to resolve it by their own means.

 Although empathy is sometimes unavoidable, try to control the situation.
-It’s important to block it in some cases so that you don’t feel the need to help when the problem doesn’t even concern you.
+It’s important to block it in some cases so that you don’t feel the absolute need to help when the problem doesn’t even concern you.

 4. Set boundaries